Corsair (character): X-Men

-Corsair and Scott reconciled

-At one point, Scott was killed by Apocalypse, only to be resurrected after some months.
-After Scott's revival, Corsair apologized to his son for not checking up on him during his time with the Starjammers.
-Corsair felt that since he could not keep the plane from crashing and that he could not save his own wife, that Scott and Alex were in better hands in the care of the various homes that his two sons stayed at rather than with him.
-This apology clearly sunk in: prior to House of M, Cyclops' student team of X-Men was called the Corsairs.

 Death

 Corsair has been reunited with Havok, his son, who brought him news about Vulcan.
-Corsair decided to support the X-Men (this time the group includes Rachel Summers, Nightcrawler, Warpath, Darwin, Polaris and Professor X) and Lilandra in preventing D'Ken from becoming emperor once more (with the help of Vulcan and Deathbird).
-In the midst of a battle between the Shi'ar troops loyal to Lilandra (aided by the Starjammers and X-Men) and Shi'ar troops loyal to D'Ken, Vulcan kills D'Ken and proclaims himself emperor.
-Corsair commands Vulcan to stop the senseless violence, but Vulcan kills Corsair.
-Subsequently, Alex (Havok) becomes the new leader of the Starjammers, who now include Corsair's granddaughter Rachel, Polaris, and original members Ch'od and Raza.
+Corsair decided to support the X-Men and Lilandra in preventing D'Ken from becoming emperor once more.
+In the midst of a battle between the Shi'ar troops loyal to Lilandra and troops loyal to D'Ken, Vulcan kills D'Ken and proclaims himself emperor.
+Corsair commands Vulcan to stop, but Vulcan kills Corsair.

 Return

-When a time-displaced teenage Jean Grey is kidnapped by the Shi'ar to be placed on trial for her actions as Phoenix, the All-New X-Men and the Guardians of the Galaxy teamed up and traveled through space to save her.
+When a time-displaced teenage Jean Grey is kidnapped by the Shi'ar to be placed on trial for her actions as Phoenix, the All-New X-Men and the Guardians of the Galaxy travel through space to save her.
 It was then that they encountered Corsair, who was alive and well and back in charge of the Starjammers.
-The time-displaced Cyclops finds out for the first time that his father was alive.
-Cyclops decided to remain with the Starjammers to catch up with his father.
-After pillaging a Badoon ship, Corsair and his teenage son decided to travel the galaxy on their own.
-The time-displaced Cyclops would later learn that the Starjammers under the insistence of Hepzibah, made a deal with the mysterious Shrouded, who brought Corsair back to life.
-However, his resurrection came at a price, Corsair had to inject himself regularly with a nano-serum containing a collective artificial intelligence.
-The serum was illegal, banned by all governments across the cosmos due to the threat it posed, as it allowed A.I.s to use a living body as a host.
-Corsair had to go to great lengths to buy the illegal serum and to avoid arrest but there was no other way he could remain alive.
+Cyclops decides to remain with the Starjammers to catch up with his father.
+Cyclops later learns that the Starjammers made a deal with the mysterious Shrouded, who brought Corsair back to life.
+However, his resurrection came at a price, Corsair had to inject himself regularly with a nano-serum to keep himself alive.
+The serum is illegal and banned throughout the universe due to the threat it posed, as it allowed A.I.s to use a living body as a host.
+Corsair goes to great lengths to buy the illegal serum and to avoid arrest but there was no other way he could remain alive.